When it comes to your next property renovation – have you got your finances sorted?

 Certainly, you’ll have a build contract, and there will be certain stages of the development – as the renovations and improvements are added – that certain payments will need to be made.

-Kevin: On that point, does the bank prefer you to have a fixed contract?
+Kevin: Does the bank prefer you to have a fixed contract?

 Owner-builders all want to do it themselves and save a buck along the way.